Maxwelton, Queensland: History

 Maxwelton Provisional School opened on 15 November 1923, becoming Maxwelton State School on 23 April 1925.
 It closed in 1926 but reopened in July 1927.
 It closed permanently in 1989.
 The school was in School Road.
 The school building is now used as a house.

 Nonda State School opened on 14 April 1925 and closed on 25 July 1975.
 It was in Corella Street.

 Gemoka railway siding was named by the Queensland Railways on 18 September 1925.
 Gemoka is an Aboriginal word meaning cattle camp.

 During World War II, chemical weapons were stored at Talmoi.
 On 31 July 1943, it was decided by the Royal Australian Air Force (RAAF) to store 40% of the chemical weapons stocks in north-east Queensland.
 Talmoi wool scour was subsequently chosen as the specific location for RAAF No.4 Central Explosives Reserve, because it had a bore with running water in addition to storage sheds and living quarters, it had a railway siding on the Great Northern railway line to Townsville (a major military site during the War of the Pacific), and it was a safe distance from any other settlement.
 Further buildings, roadworks and other earthworks were undertaken.
 In September 1944, a total of 2,550 phosgene bombs were transported by rail from Lithgow, New South Wales to Talmoi.
 Each bomb was 250 lb.
 The bombs were stored in reinforced concrete igloo-like structures, while a corrugated iron shed was used to store mustard gas canisters.
 After the war in January 1946, the RAAF destroyed all the chemical weapons at Talmoi (then estimated as 28,000 phosgen bombs) by shooting each bomb with a bullet, releasing the gas.
 The RAAF formally decommissioned the facility in February 1946.
 The bomb casings were then used by local people as building materials until December 1948 when the McKinlay Shire Council reported that mustard gas was still in some of the bomb casings.
 The RAAF initially denied this could be so stating that the weapons had all been destroyed, but nonetheless initiated an investigation.
 In September 1949, the public was advised to notify the RAAF in Townsville if they had any "empty bombs" in their possession.
 A number of the igloo-shaped bomb storage structures remain on the site.

-In days gone by, the little township had a café, butchers shop, a dance hall, a pub, a post office and a school.